Skip to main content

 SupplierThe supplier acts as the data consumer and provider in this standard.Is a business partner that supplies items to a customer.
 It requests the allocated item stock from the customer and provides the item stock already produced for the customer.
 Regardless of the site in which the item stock is located.

-Table 26: Actors and roles 4
+Table 17: Actors and roles 4

 5.5.2 PROCESS REPRESENTATION

-The distinction between customer and supplier locations MUST be made via the unique breakdown to BPNS and BPNA.
+The distinction between customer and supplier locations must be made via the unique breakdown to BPNS and BPNA.
 This means that a legal entity can have several sites and addresses with its BPNL and these are mapped via the BPNS and BPNA.
 Why is this distinction used?
 A location is always assigned to the customer and supplier via the site with its BPNS.
 However, a site can have several addresses, e.g. for delivery.
 Furthermore, additional addresses can belong to a site via consignation and external warehouses.
 It is therefore also possible that, for example, the customer address is the same as the address of the external warehouse which is assigned to the supplier.
-In addition, the delivery information MAY also be enriched in this way, because a delivery time results from the respective location with its address.
+In addition, the delivery information may also be enriched in this way, because a delivery time results from the respective location with its address.

 6 REFERENCES